Coolest Homemade Harry Potter Costume Ideas

 So we called the local copy center to check out options like making an enlarged version of the book cover but copyright issues and hefty costs stood in our way.
 With some spare poster board we had lying around I started sketching a life-size version of the book cover.
 Once I had a basic sketch I went to work on making it come to life.

 I used red construction paper to cut out letters in a matching font.
-I used brown paper for Harry’s cloak and got several orange crayons out to color the book cover background.
-I used markers and crayons for shading and effect.
+To color the book cover background, I used brown paper for Harry’s cloak and got several orange crayons out.
+In order to create shading and effect, I used markers and crayons.
 Thus I had created the front cover.

 I bought more poster board to make the back cover.
 This part only required me to sketch out the creepy hands and a black cloak.
 Again I used construction paper to bring it all to life.